The Brief

 The goal was simple: get Dr. Tea in front of as many local eyeballs as possible during one of the busiest restaurant weekends of the year — and turn views into visits.

-Creator Strategy
+Influencer Strategy

 We sourced and managed two influencers — Emily Harrigan and Mike DeSabato — for a 3-hour content shoot at Dr. Tea's location (736 Bellefonte St, Pittsburgh).
-Each creator received a detailed brief with clothing requirements, posting schedule, and deliverables:
+Each influencer received a detailed brief with clothing requirements, posting schedule, and deliverables:

 - Collaborative reels — Native-feeling video content shot on-site with Dr. Tea's drinks and ambiance front and center